wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 # Expected error: Cannot assign task with incomplete dependencies

-# Complete the dependency first (or simulate completion)
+# Complete the dependency task using the complete-task command
-sqlite3 /tmp/agent-work.db "UPDATE tasks SET status='completed' WHERE id=1;"
+task-manager complete-task \
+  --task=1 \
+  --notes="Gathered authentication patterns from main application"

 # Now assign the analysis task (will succeed)
 task-manager assign-task \